flowx-ai/docs-flowx/docs/platform-setup-guides/platform-setup-guides.md

 * `SECURITY_OAUTH2_CLIENT_CLIENT_ID` - a unique identifier for a client application that is registered with the OAuth 2.0 Authorization Server, this is used to authenticate the client application when it attempts to access resources on behalf of a user

+* `SECURITY_OAUTH2_CLIENT_CLIENT_SECRET` - secret key that is used to authenticate requests made by an authorization client

 * `SECURITY_OAUTH2_REALM` - security configuration env var in the Spring Security OAuth2 framework, it is used to specify the realm name used when authenticating with OAuth2 providers

 [Access Management](./access-management)